-Using something like zinc or invisible zinc from Neutragena isn’t the best for tanning since it is a true block, but if you are going to be going into the ocean it will protect you and all of the wildlife in the water.
+Using something like zinc or invisible zinc from Neutrogena isn’t the best for tanning since it is a true block, but if you are going to be going into the ocean it will protect you and all of the wildlife in the water.

 As an added bonus these are better for your skin and better for kids because they block the sun and don’t have any chemicals in them.

-I have dark brown hair (when I’m not dying it blond) and it can get very hot in the sun, so a hat is a must for me at the beach.
+I have dark brown hair (when I’m not dying it blonde) and it can get very hot in the sun, so a hat is a must for me at the beach.
 You can pick them up at most of the shops around San Juan, but if you want something stylish that you can transition to city-wandering then bring your own.

-They are pretty much the only things I pack when I travel because they come in cute styles, they are outrageously comfortable to walk in, and they are still just flip flops so they’re great for the beach.
+They are pretty much the only things I pack when I travel because they come in cute styles, they are outrageously comfortable to walk in, and they are still just flip-flops so they’re great for the beach.
 Read my full review of Rainbows here and why I’ve been a loyal wearer of them for 10+ years.

 A lot of my friends love these for the beach and then they can transition them easily to wearing for traveling through cities and even long walks.
 You can check out the latest styles of Birkenstocks here.

-Cover-Ups and Dresses
+5. Cover-Ups and Dresses

-I usually just buy cute, flowy dresses and wear those as cover-ups because then I can use them all day long and not feel under-dressed if I head off the beach for a coffee or lunch at a cute cafe.
+I usually just buy cute, flowy dresses (like these from Macy’s, JCrew, and Tommy Bahama) and wear those as cover-ups because then I can use them all day long and not feel under-dressed if I head off the beach for a coffee or lunch at a cute cafe.

 If you’re staying at a resort where you’ll just be going from your room to the private pool or beach, you can be a little bit more fun and use cover-ups from Victoria’s Secret.

 What to Pack for Puerto Rico: For Hiking

-Sturdy Walking Shoes
+1. Sturdy Walking Shoes

 I saw a few people in hiking boots, which I’m sure was great, but if you don’t have a pair or you don’t want to pack them, then don’t worry about it.
 Most of the paths in El Yunque are either flattened or have some form of paved or wooded pathway.

-Just don’t wear flip flops or shoes that you don’t want to get dirty because there are some muddy patches (though no water crossings).
+Just don’t wear flip-flops or shoes that you don’t want to get dirty because there are some muddy patches (though no water crossings).
 Any sturdy pair of walking shoes will do just fine.

 It concerned me slightly because there are still a few cases of Zika being reported around Puerto Rico, but I’m okay.

 That being said, you should definitely be packing bug spray to avoid this and if you are pregnant you will either want to load up the spray or avoid this part of the island altogether.

 I had my usual cross-body bag, but I regret very much bringing it because it got heavy and it was so hot that the bag just made me sweat so much.

-Reusable Water Bottle
+4. Reusable Water Bottle